 Internal Data Structures

-Usually, the transaction snapshot is used as a parameter for this function.
-The structure SnapshotData contains all the information that are part of a snapshot.
-In this blog post, we will focus on the following attributes:
+Typically, the transaction snapshot is used as a parameter for this function.
+The structure SnapshotData contains all the information that is part of a snapshot.
+In this blog post, we focus on the following attributes:

 typedef struct SnapshotData